awsmug/torro-forms/README.txt

 * English
 * German

 Feel free to add your own language.
-We will add it to the code if you send us Language files in your language.
+We will add it to the code if you send us language files in your language.

 **Bug Reporting**